-David H. Freedman is a shareholder in the firm’s Corporate and Business, Real Estate and Bankruptcy, Restructuring and Debtor-Creditor Rights Practice Groups.
+David H. Freedman is a shareholder in the firm’s Corporate and Business, Real Estate, Financial Services and Real Property Litigation, and Bankruptcy, Restructuring and Debtor-Creditor Rights Practice Groups.
 His expertise in handling all phases of commercial transactions and his meticulous attention to detail are widely recognized and respected.
 Mr. Freedman counsels clients on a wide variety of corporate, business and real estate matters, with an emphasis on transactional and contract work.

 Mr. Freedman is AV rated in Martindale Hubbell.
 He has been recognized in the Michigan edition of Super Lawyers® since 2010 in the practice areas of business/corporate and real estate, named in DBusiness Top Lawyers in 2010, 2013, 2015 and 2018 in the areas of bankruptcy and creditor/debtor rights law, corporate law and real estate, and in Best Lawyers in America® in the areas of bankruptcy and creditor debtor rights/insolvency and reorganization law since 2012.

 Juris Doctor, 1987

 Senior Associate Editor of Wayne Law Review from 1986-1987

 University of Michigan-Ross School of Business, Ann Arbor, Michigan